GENERAL CONDITIONS OF SALE AND DELIVERY

 e. in the case of deficiencies in the delivery item, insofar as liability is assumed in accordance with product liability law for personal or property damage to items which are used privately.

 In the case of culpable infringement of essential contractual obligations, the supplier is also liable for gross negligence by non-supervisory employees and for minor negligence, limited in the latter case to contractually typical and reasonably foreseeable damages.
+Material contractual obligations are those obligations the fulfilment of which is essential for the proper performance of the contract and the compliance with which the contractual partner regularly relies on and may rely on.

 VIII.
 Statute of limitations